zachvalenta/jvns.ca/content/post/2017-03-13-so-you-want-to-be-a-wizard.markdown

 </div>
 <div class="content">

-So, a system like Linux seems really intimidating at first, especially if you want to understand some of the internals a little bit.
+A system like Linux seems really intimidating at first, especially if you want to understand some of the internals a little bit.
 It's like 4 million or 10 million lines of code or something.

 </div>
 </div>